 Towards the end of the reign of Amenhotep III and throughout the reign of his son Akhenaten (Amenhotep IV), a new more flowing art form evolved.
 While it is often described as “naturalistic” it remains highly stylised in its portrayal of the human figure.

-Akhenaten broke the mould in this respect and was depicted with a strangely elongated skull, wide hips, spindly legs and a pendulous breasts and a rounded belly.
+Akhenaten broke the mould in this respect and was depicted with a strangely elongated skull, wide hips, spindly legs, pendulous breasts, and a rounded belly.
 Akhenaten was not the only person to be depicted with a peculiar bone structure.
-Nefertiti and the princesses often emulate the elongated skull and Bek ,the Chief Sculptor and Master of Works, is depicted with pendulous breasts and a pronounced stomach.
+Nefertiti and the princesses often emulate the elongated skull, while Bek, the Chief Sculptor and Master of Works, is depicted with pendulous breasts and a pronounced stomach.
 Bek states on a stele that he was taught by the king and instructed to represent what he saw, supporting the suggestion that Akhenaten did have an androgynous figure.
 However, Bek may have been referring to the glorious depictions of nature and family life and not specifically to Akhenaten’s form.

 Thuthmose created some of the more beautiful representations of the family, including the famous bust of Nefertiti.
 While Nefertiti was often depicted with very similar facial features to her husband during Bek’s period, under Thuthmose her features were distinct and individual.

 It remains unclear whether the idiosyncratic form was stylistic or realistic, but the mummies of both Smenkhare and Tutankhamun displayed a slightly elongated skull suggesting that the more abnormal depictions may have simply been an exaggeration.